 - Gov.uk FAQs what you can and can’t do

 - Gov.uk advice for Working Safely during Covid-19 for outdoor events.

 - Events Industry Forum Keeping workers and audiences safe during COVID-19 In the Outdoor Event Industry in England

-Ensure that as part of your event planning process that you have a robust cancellation policy (and appropriate insurances if required) as things can change quite quickly so all eventualities will need to have been considered.
+- Ensure that as part of your event planning process that you have a robust cancellation policy (and appropriate insurance).

 Will my event need to be licensed (Licensing Act 2003)?